hello-n-bye/acc-manager/README.md

 # News 💥
-As of **4/09/2024 (April 9th, 2024)** Wave has been proven to be Ratted. ~~It contains an IP logger, keylogger, password & Robux stealers and more.~~
+~~As of **4/09/2024 (April 9th, 2024)** Wave has been proven to be Ratted.
+It contains an IP logger, keylogger, password & Robux stealers and more.~~

-At this time, do not use Wave unless you've been able to VM Roblox.
+~~At this time, do not use Wave unless you've been able to VM Roblox.~~

-Keep yourself safe.
+~~Keep yourself safe.~~

+> This project will be updated whenever a new multi-inject cheat releases.

 ## Account Manager Info 🐋